avinashpatil123456/Avinash-wagh/README.md

 # Avinash-wagh
 this is my git repository
-I am student of MSC dada science at SPPU
+I am student of MSC data science at SPPU